By bacongames 14 Comments

 It was the very first year I attended PAX East, the first year it was made available, that things were more than just about the staff.
 Sure, I waited as best I could in a panicked state to make Jeff's panel (he was the only one from the staff that went in 2010) after the seats got filled.
 To my relief, they had some extra chairs in the back.
 It was then I shook his hand and finally got to meet someone I followed for as long as I've recounted here.
 It was also the year I bought the full run of Penny Arcade books, which included a rather large hard cover book I decided would be good enough in the moment for autographs.
 More on that book in a bit.
 For that year however, it was a damn dream come true, finally meeting Jeff and more importantly, some other people I recognized.
 My favorite being Paul Barnett, who not only drew me a great Ork in my book but I saw freezing near the front door of the Hynes Convention center.
 From that point on, PAX became more than just seeing Giant Bomb.
 It became about meeting and giving love to the people that Giant Bomb considered its friends.
 The least I could do, I thought, was make them feel welcomed and know the community is right there with them.

-I'm not going to recount the full story of 2011 and 2012 because I already wrote up those up in another long blog post but in brief, as the years went on, each PAX East became another year when I finally got to personally meet a new person from the site or a friend of the site.
-In the first few years I would shake hands and chat with everyone from the site and get to know John Drake, Eric Pope, and Jeff Green among others.
+I'm not going to recount the full story of 2011 and 2012 because I already wrote up those up in another long blog post but in brief, as the years went on, each PAX East became another year when I finally got to personally meet a new staff member or a friend of the site.
+In the first few years I would shake hands and chat with everyone from Giant Bomb and get to know John Drake, Eric Pope, Dave Lang, and Jeff Green among others.
 Sure these were first meetings but each year would build on the last and of course bring new people.
 As time went on, PAX became less and less about the panels (since I've felt like I saw most of them already) and more and more about catching up with old friends.
 It's a bit of an exaggeration for me to call Pope, Drake, Lang, Green, and the GB staff "old friends" and yet not.
 I probably spent the most time at East this year just walking around booths, shaking hands, catching up with those aforementioned and making new friends.
-As much as I regret saying I'm "the Lang Zone guy" to people for potentially sounding pretentious or self-important, it was worth that risk when Giant Bomb and its friends can be so loving, compassionate, funny, and welcoming.
-Luck and making opportunities is certainly part of it but at some point it was all them and I pushed over the first domino.
+As much as I regret saying I'm "the Lang Zone guy" to people for potentially sounding self-important, it was worth that risk when Giant Bomb and its friends can be so loving, compassionate, funny, and welcoming.
+Luck and making opportunities is certainly part of it but at some point it was all them and I merely pushed over the first domino.

 Right now and for as long as I hope to live, I will look back at Ryan's legacy for not only his personality and humor.
 Not only his unique and incredibly meaningful insight in video games.
 But how he took all of what he was and put that into bringing so many great people together which I and the entire community now enjoy.
 More than thank you will ever do Ryan Davis, but that's all I got.